atharvabhakane/mcp-llamaIndex/level-3/README.md

 - Supported entities are determined by the logic within the `extract` function (currently includes basic patterns for entities followed by ':' or '-').

 ---

-## 🙌 Ready to Learn or Contribute?

-If you’ve made it this far—thank you!
-I built this project to help others learn, experiment, and build real solutions.
-Whether you’re a total beginner or an experienced developer, your questions and contributions are always welcome.

-**Next Steps:**
-- Try running the entity extraction tool and see what you can build.
-- If you get stuck, open an issue or reach out—I'm happy to help!
-- Want to add a new feature or fix a bug?
-Fork the repo and send a pull request.

-Let’s make document processing easier, together!